Do Otters Eat Turtles?

 When otters do hunt turtles, they typically target smaller turtles as they are easier to catch and consume.
 Otters have been seen using their powerful jaws to break through the turtle’s shell in order to get to the soft flesh inside.
 In some cases, otters have also been observed flipping turtles onto their backs to expose vulnerable areas.
 While turtles are not a main food source for otters, their consumption of turtles can have an impact on turtle populations in certain areas, particularly if other food sources are scarce.

-Recommended Reading: How To Raise A Baby Turtle?
+Recommended Reading: Snapping Turtle How To Tell?

 The Impact of Otter Predation on Turtle Conservation